Embassy of Russia, Dublin: Russian invasion of Ukraine

-In March 2022 Micheál Martin announced that four senior officials of the embassy were to be expelled because "their activities are not in accordance with the international standards of diplomatic behaviour".
+The Irish government expelled four Russian diplomats in March 2022 because their activities were "not in accordance with the international standards of diplomatic behaviour".
 They would be considered persona non grata, have their credentials withdrawn and be given a set number of days to leave.
-They were expelled under the 1961 Vienna Convention.
-The Gardaí believed they were part of the GRU.
+The diplomats were expelled under the 1961 Vienna Convention.
+They had been identified as likely being engaged in espionage.
+It was also highlighted that Russia had an unusually high number of diplomats working out of its Dublin embassy, which had long been seen as a hub for Russian intelligence in western Europe.
 The ambassador was not one of those expelled.